Lamlash: Geography

-Layout and notable sights
+Notable sights

 The basic character of the village is formed by a long building line of two and three-storey roughcast or stone houses lining the inland side of the shore road.
 The parish church and the former St George's church sit at either end of this series of buildings.
-Only the scattered buildings around the pierhead break this pattern.
-This elongated settlement character was already well established in the 19th century.
-The creation of Hamilton Terrace and its shorefront public space added to the image of Lamlash as it looks today.
-Lamlash has several characteristic buildings, some of them listed for their special architectural or historical interest.
-These include:

 Hamilton Terrace

 Hamilton Terrace consists of two rows of single storey-and-attic cottages of which numbers 1–27 are on the Lamlash seafront, arranged in pairs.
 Numbers 1a–24a are positioned behind these and are probably coeval with numbers 1–27 and assumed to have been built for residents' summer occupation allowing the main houses to be let to visitors, an accepted practice in Arran.
 The terrace is a major architectural feature of the village, designed by Sir John James Burnet and constructed in the late 19th century.
-The houses have survived with a minimum of changes, even to their rear elevation.
+The houses have survived with minimal changes, even to their rear elevation.
 Some still have original glazing.
 One of the houses functions as the Lamlash Post Office at no 27.
 On the front side (seaside) the complex had two rectangular garden enclosures; one of these is currently a car park.
-On the lawn between the enclosures is a modern monument in remembrance of the Arran clearance emigrants in the form of 3 standing stones.
+On the lawn between the enclosures is a modern monument in remembrance of the Arran clearance emigrants in the form of three standing stones.